zlehmann/js-dom-and-events-acting-on-events-lab-v-000/README.md

+# Acting On Events Lab

 ## Instructions

-In this lab, you will creating a form that adds Scuber employees.
+In this lab, you will create a form that adds Scuber employees.
 It also allows us to clear the list of employees upon a click to the "Clear Employee List" link.
 We will build up to this functionality with small functions, so read the tests carefully.